Introduction

 Radiation View Factors – Nusselt Unit Sphere Method for Arbitrarily-Oriented Rectangles

-Other Arrangements involving Rectangles
+Other Arrangements of Rectangles

 References: